-Recent improvements in the foreign exchange rate have meant more favorable prices for overseas visitors to Japan.
+Improvements in the foreign exchange rate mean more favorable prices for overseas visitors to Japan.
 The price chart on this page is designed to give an idea of what you can expect to pay for a variety of everyday and travel-related items in Japan.

 |about 110 yen